-The Ibanez GRGM21BKN just might be the best electric guitar out there for players with small hands.
+The Ibanez GRGM21BKN just might be the best electric option out there for players with small hands.
 The good-natured people who made this little, power-packed guitar did not waste their time.
 It looks so mean and yet cute that you could be in a dilemma whether to play it or just keep it as a pet.

 This guitar offers so much in such a small body.
 If you are a highly experienced guitar player or a complete beginner, master or disaster, this guitar will draw the best from you.
 It is just that fun to play.
 You’ll find everything commonly found on a full-size guitar packed into this little beast.

 This is actually the first small-scale guitar that Ibanez built.
 It features the famous Ibanez inlays on the 22-inch long neck with 24 frets.
 The body and neck are made of mahogany and maple, respectively.
 Quality materials and 24 frets on a short neck contribute to this guitar’s excellent tone, and the price is quite reasonable, too.

 At this size and quality-to-price ratio, this electric guitar is certainly among the best for beginners and a very good choice for all players with small hands.
 Change a thing or two on this guitar to better quality parts and you will be even more amazed.